DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/EXPERIMENTAL_RESULTS_DISCUSSION.md

 ### 8.3 What to Avoid

-✗ **Attention Decoders**
-- Caused OOM with VGG16 Block1
-- No performance advantage when successful
-- 350× more parameters
-- Slower training

-✗ **Complex Decoders (Frequency-Aware, Wavelet)**
+✗ **Complex Decoders (Attention, Frequency-Aware, Wavelet)**
-- No significant PSNR improvement
+- No significant PSNR improvement over TransposedConv
 - 100-1000× more parameters
 - Higher memory requirements
 - No justification for added complexity